standardgalactic/zet/_posts/2021-10-06-a-year-of-papers-2021.md

 I have found that a great way of organizing my thoughts about papers is as a [Zettelkasten].
 The basic structuring idea is based on creating links between papers and concepts.
-Every time you come across a new concept in a paper, you create a new page about it and link the paper to that page.
-Each paper, concept or link added to the Zettelkasten refines my understanding of the research field and captures that understanding in the links between concepts, between papers and between papers and concepts.
+Every time I come across a new concept in a paper, I create a new page about it and link the paper to that page.
+Each paper, concept or link added to the Zettelkasten refines my understanding of the research field and that understanding is (partly) captured in the links between concepts, between papers and between papers and concepts.
+And since every page has back-references to the pages that link to it, I can easily find related papers that have different views of a concept or that improve upon an idea.

-Last year, I had only just adopted the [Zettelkasten] concept and I was not adding enough pages about new concepts until after I came across the concept a second time.
+Last year, I had only just adopted the [Zettelkasten] concept and I was often not adding new concept pages until after I came across the concept a second time.
 This year, I have tried to be more aggressive about adding new concepts.
 This has turned out to be much easier when I am reading papers in a completely new field because my ignorance makes it easier to spot new concepts.
-This was easiest when I started reading about machine learning where every page I read had a bunch of new acronyms like RNN, CNN, ReLU or unfamiliar terms like Softmax, Activation or Attention.
+For example, when when I started reading about machine learning every page I read had a bunch of new acronyms like RNN, CNN, ReLU or unfamiliar terms like Softmax, Activation or Attention and I created pages for each of these concepts, looked them up, linked to the wikipedia page (or similar) and linked the current and later papers to the concept.

 *[I wrote a lot more about Zettelkasten and the tools that support it [last year][summary-2020]]*